 Subtract line 25b from line 25a.
-This is the amount of Montana pass-through withholding that is attributable to the partnership.
+This is the amount of Montana pass-through withholding that is attributable to the partnership and will apply to the composite tax reported on line 22 and/or pass-through withholding reported on line 23.